 Three Steps for Coming Back to Church

-I often run into people who, upon finding out that I’m a lay minister in the Catholic Church, inform me that they’ve been away from church for some time.
+I often run into people who, upon finding out that I work in the Catholic Church, inform me that they’ve been away from church for some time.
 Many aren’t angry with the Church (though some are and often have good reason for being so!), rather they’ve simply fallen out of practice.
 Many tell me that they’d really like to return but they’re “afraid the roof will cave in.”
 It can be quite anxiety-provoking to come back to church.
 Who knows what kind of feelings this might stir up?
 The truth is that relief, not anxiety, is the central emotion that many people feel upon “coming home” to the Catholic Church.

 But how does one “come home”?
 Do you need a formal invitation?
 Is there a need to announce one’s absence and return?
 Here are three initial steps to take when you’ve made the decision to attend church once again.